pwn2winctf/2021/FAQ.md

 **Registration:**

 One account per team.
-If you want to receive job offers and invititation for private bug bounty programs, from our Platinum Sponsors, check the box at the registration moment.
+If you want to receive job offers and invititations to sponsor's private bug bounty programs, check the box at the registration moment.

 **Source:**